-The price for this type of accommodation ranges from around $10 – $25 per night in the countries I traveled.
+This type of accommodation ranges from around $10 – $25 per night in the countries I traveled to.

 These small family-run guesthouses were another great source of conversations, ranked just after bush taxis in terms of an opportunity to meet locals.

 They don't see many foreigners and are often quite interested in chatting with one.

 See also: How to Find a Cheap Place to Stay

 If you have room in your luggage, a small backpacking tent with mesh inner can save money in several ways.